 Read more: How to spend 48 hours in Newcastle

-Princess Street, George Street and New Town
+Princes Street, George Street and New Town

 The Castle and the Royal Mile are on a hill to one side of the city.
 Dividing Old Town and the part referred to as New Town is a small “valley” through which the train line runs.

-Princess Street and George Street are two main streets running parallel to each other, with the latter being mostly pedestrianised.
+Princes Street and George Street are two main streets running parallel to each other, with the latter being mostly pedestrianised.
 Take in the Scott Monument as you “cross” the two parts of town as well as the Scottish National Gallery and the Royal Scottish Academy.

 For art lovers, the Modern One and Modern Two galleries house the Scottish National Gallery of Modern Art and are just a 15-minute walk from Princess Street.
 The Scottish National Portrait Gallery is just north of George Street where Queen Street meets York Place (the final station of the tram) and is conveniently on the way if you are heading to the Royal Botanical Gardens.

 And whether it’s haggis, a deep-fried Mars bar or non-Scottish cuisine, Edinburgh has a lot to offer on the food front.

 The most well-known event in the Edinburgh calendar is the Edinburgh Festival Fringe, often simply referred to as the Edinburgh Festival.